ikanberjalandidarat/MicrosoftCapstoneKMMI/[1] Mari Belajar/README.md

 - Then run the RF & LM python notebook
 - Then run the vanilla Linear Regression notebook

+**IMPORTANT**: In the dataset folder, there is the FY21_Encoded which is the one hot encoded data with selected features.
+Within the Python Notebook, you can also see conclusive statements about the code and the project in general.

 ### Power BI